akashkanade9182/Geekbuying.com/README.md

 # Project :-Geekbuying.com(Clone)

-it is a clone of ecommerce website geeksbuing.com. her you can buy products from any corner of world. https://geekbuying-com.vercel.app/
+This is a clone of the e-commerce website GeeksBuying.com.
+Users can browse and purchase products from anywhere in the world. https://geekbuying-com.vercel.app/

 ## Admin login:-